coroiu/bitwarden-hw-key/README.md

 ## Platform

 This project is built on the popular ESP32 platform.
 The ESP32 is a low-cost, low-power microcontroller with integrated Wi-Fi and Bluetooth capabilities.
-It is a popular choice for IoT projects and is well supported by multiple framework.
+It is a popular choice for IoT projects and is well supported by multiple frameworks.
 We are using `esp-rs` which based on ESP-IDF, the official development framework for the ESP32.
 EPS-IDF is written in C, but `esp-rs` provides a Rust wrapper around it.
 ESP-IDF is in turn based on FreeRTOS, a popular real-time operating system.

 ## Hardware requirements

-This project is currently being developed on an Adafruit HUZZAH32 – ESP32 Feather Board connected to a 128x32 OLED FeatherWing.
-This board is a development board for the ESP32 microcontroller.
+This project is currently being developed on an Adafruit HUZZAH32 – ESP32 Feather Board connected to a 128x32 SSD1306 OLED Feather Wing.
+The HUZZAH32 board is a development board for the ESP32 microcontroller.
 It has a built-in USB-to-Serial converter, making it easy to program and debug.
 It also has a built-in LiPo battery charger, making it easy to power the board with a rechargeable battery.

 ### Simulation